FB

 In the images above we see 3 different finishes.
 First is the silver – which is a zinc (in these photos).
 A silver color can also be the result of hot-dip-galvanize, or chrome, or no finish, or of Stainless Steel.

 The Gold color is “Zinc Yellow-Chromate” which withstands contact stress better, so we sometimes see this on Grade 5 or Grade 8 bolts.
-Like the Silver, the Gold doesn’t really mean anything.
+Like the Silver, the Gold does not really mean anything.
+The Zinc makes the bolts less susceptible to moisture, and rust.

 The other color in the images above is Black.
 These are a “Black Phosphate” finish.
-Again, the black color doesn’t really mean anything, but it’s very common in the Grade 12.9 (metric) and English Socket Heads (effectively a Grade 9).
+Again, the black color does not really mean anything, but it is very common in the Grade 12.9 (metric) and English Socket Heads (effectively a Grade 9).
+Not for use in wet areas.

 While lots of other finishes and colors exist, these are common.